The EESC issues between 160 and 190 opinions and information reports a year.

 It also organises several annual initiatives and events with a focus on civil society and citizens’ participation such as the Civil Society Prize, the Civil Society Days, the Your Europe, Your Say youth plenary and the ECI Day.

 The EESC brings together representatives from all areas of organised civil society, who give their independent advice on EU policies and legislation.
 The EESC's326 Members are organised into three groups: Employers, Workers and Various Interests.

 The EESC has six sections, specialising in concrete topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.

-The Social Economy category is composed of 37 members, 36 drawn from the Various Interests' Group and one from the Employers' Group, representing cooperatives, mutual, associations, foundations and social NGOs.
+The Social Economy Category is composed of members drawn from the Civil Society Organisations' Group and from the Employers' Group, representing cooperatives, mutual associations, foundations and social enterprises.

-The secretariat of the category is provided by the Various Interests' Group.
+The secretariat of the category is provided by the Civil Society Organisations' Group.